Skip to main content

 2. Choose Test mode while you're wiring things up.

 3. Paste the API credentials for the provider(s) you want to use.
 Each provider has both _test and _live slots so you can switch modes without re-entering keys.
+For Razorpay that means test/live Key Id and Key Secret pairs plus a single webhook secret.

 4. Configure a webhook in the provider's dashboard pointing to the URL shown beside each provider: